The Big Read Guidelines and Application Instructions

 Educational and promotional materials

 One of the major benefits of The Big Read is the availability of high-quality educational and promotional materials for each reading selection.
-The Big Read educational materials are accessible on www.NEABigRead.org.
-Please note: printed versions of the Reader's Guides, Teacher's Guides, and Audio Guides will no longer be provided to grantees.
+The Big Read educational materials are electronic and available to download on www.neabigread.org.

-Educational and promotional materials for grantees to share with their communities include the following.
+Educational materials for grantees to share with their communities include the following:

-- Audio Guides: 20 to 30-minute programs about the book or poet featuring interviews with and readings by notable literary and public figures.
+- Audio Guides/Author Interviews, 20 to 30-minute programs about the book or poet featuring interviews with and readings by notable literary and public figures.